paycentpay/paycent-sdk-eclipse/README.md

 Trouble shooting notes:
 1) Under some version of Eclipse, if R class file was not generated successfully, please clean the project build or restart the eclipse workspace, it will build the workspace again.
 2) Use JDK1.7 and higher version.

+After the sdk imported successfully, you can write the integration code as the sample reference.